 Disclosure Amazon Affiliate Links included in this post.

 As your friend, I can share with you a little bit about what I do with my baby, but all parents are different and all kids are different.
 Your child may like or respond to things differently and that is OK!
-I wanted to share the ways that we play at our house are to get your ideas spinning on how YOU can play with YOUR child.
+I wanted to share the ways that we play at our house to get your ideas spinning on how YOU can play with YOUR child.

-If you have any ideas or ways you play with your 2 month old, please share in the comments below.
+If you have any ideas or ways you play with your 2 month old, please share them in the comments below.
 I LOVE hearing from you!!!